 Andrew Doyle joined Invotra as a Software Developer Apprentice in 2015, graduated to Level 3 and is now planning to further his career to degree level, probably in analytics.
 He is a former pupil of The Wavell School and Farnborough Sixth Form College, Hampshire.

 The SME National Business Awards took place on Friday 1st December with over 450 business people from across the UK coming together, at Wembley Stadium.
-With a maximum of 14 companies or individuals shortlisted in any one category, being a winner is a huge achievement. https://www.smenationalbusinessawards.co.uk/winners-2017
+With a maximum of 14 companies or individuals shortlisted in any one category, being a winner is a huge achievement.
+Find out more at https://www.smenationalbusinessawards.co.uk/winners-2017

 Alison Galvin, director of HR at Invotra explained the impact of Doyle’s work at the company, “Thanks to Andrew’s passion for and understanding of accessibility, Invotra has built a reputation for being one of the most accessible digital communications platforms available.
 This is naturally a high priority for many of our clients, particularly those in government, who work hard to be inclusive.
 The Invotra team is incredibly proud of Andrew’s achievements and we are delighted that he has been recognised publicly.”